pimalaya/himalaya/README.md

 $ cargo install --git https://github.com/pimalaya/himalaya.git --force himalaya
 ```

-### Outdated versions
+### Other outdated versions

-These installation methods should not be used until the `v1.0.0` is finally released, as they are all outdated at the moment:
+These installation methods should not be used until the `v1.0.0` is finally released, as they are all (temporarily) outdated:

 <details>
   <summary>Pre-built binary</summary>